 Health & Safety

 In the UK, USA, Australia, and other countries, there is an increasing demand for landlords to meet a growing list of health and safety requirements.
-With these new conditions, rental homes will be in better shape and far exceed the health and safety condition of many owner-occupier houses!
-However putting that positive aside, the challenge for landlords is how to pay for the requirements and going forward recoup their outlay and make sure their investment profitable.
+With these new conditions, rental homes will be in better shape and far exceed that of many owner-occupier houses!

 Lack of Support During The Pandemic